 YMCA of Greenville Pool – The Caine Halter Family Y, the Eastside Family Y, and the Prisma Health Family Y all offer pools with certified lifeguards and cool water to keep you and the kids happy during the hot summer months.
 Learn more about Y locations and amenities.

-The Caine Halter YMCA features an indoor pool, outdoor pool, and a splash pad.
+The Caine Halter YMCA features an indoor pool, an outdoor pool, and a splash pad.

 Greenville County Aquatic Complex – The Greenville County Aquatic Complex is an indoor pool at Westside Park that has both a competition pool and a therapy pool.
 You can purchase day passes, monthly, or yearly memberships.